BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_13.md

 ### Zorrialyn Coast

 Hug the coastline and go south onto a new map of the Zorrialyn Coast.
 There is a hidden *Thick Club*, *Berry Juice*, *Soft Sand*, *Heart Scale*, *Red Shard*, and *Blue Shard* on this map.
+There's one more Gimmighoul on the east side, so we can get another *100 Gimmighoul Coins*!
 Attempt to use the House Key in the door of the building, and it will snap in half.
 We'll continue that quest a bit later on.
 We can use the Darchlight Mirror to get the *Lopunnite*!

-Oh, and there's one more Gimmighoul on the east side, so we can get another *100 Gimmighoul Coins*!
+One quick mention: If you got lucky with Jangmo'o (Aevian) in the Kakori Help Quest egg earlier, you can take a spare to a house in Zorrialyn Desert East to do an earlier trade for **Jangmo'o** (the Alolan kind)!

 ### Hospital of Ruin